robryanx/everybodycodes2024/README.md

-Advent of code 2023 in Go
+Everybody codes 2024 in go